Aparri

 It has a meteorological station located in Barangay Punta where the Cagayan River meets the Babuyan Channel.

-It also administers Fuga Island, which is part of the Babuyan Group and is much closer to Claveria.
-In the near future, it will become the next city in the province of Cagayan.
+Etymology

+The origin of the name Aparri has been disputed.
+One version says that the town was named by Spanish conquistador Juan Pablo Carreron, who upon landing there in 1581, named the town after the colloquial word for supper in his hometown.
+Another version claims that the name comes from the Spanish word aparte, or "separate", referring to the town's separation from Camalaniugan and Buguey in 1680.
+Still another version says that the town's name comes from the Ibanag word apparian, a place where there are many priests.

 History

-Aparri was formerly a Japanese trading post because of its location at the northern tip of Luzon at the mouth of the Cagayan River.
-It was the main area for trade for Japan in the island of Luzon.
+Aparri was formerly Japanese trading post because of its location at the northern tip of Luzon at the mouth of the Cagayan River.
+It was the main area for trade for Japan on the island of Luzon.
 Much of the area was once home to the native Ibanag people, who were at the time in alliance with Japan as an early form of an informal protectorate city-state.
 It was formally established under Spanish rule in 1605 after the Spanish Crown seized the Philippines and made it part of the Spanish East Indies.
-The river where Aparri is in was the site of the famed 1582 Cagayan battles, the only major skirmish between Spanish Tercios and Japanese Ronin (Masterless Samurai).
+The river where Aparri is in was the site of the famed 1582 Cagayan battles, the only major skirmish between Spanish Tercios and Japanese ronin (masterless samurai).
 Since it was on the route of Spanish Galleons during the great tobacco monopoly in the 16th to the 17th centuries, Aparri was therefore made one of the major Spanish ports of the Galleon Trade on May 11, 1680.
 The original inhabitants of this town were the Ybanags.
 Later, as the Spaniards settled and because of its strategic location, Ilocanos and Chinese people settled in the area.
+In 1771 it was raided by Moro vessels from Jolo.
+Towards the end of the Spanish occupation and in 1901, at the start of the American occupation, attempts were made to make Aparri the provincial capital of Cagayan, all of which were unsuccessful.

+During the Philippine Revolution, Aparri was the site of the landing of soldiers of the Philippine Revolutionary Army led by Daniel Tirona, which marked the beginning of the end of Spanish rule in Cagayan Valley, on 25 August 1898.